es-shims/String.prototype.padStart/README.md

 [![browser support][testling-svg]][testling-url]

-An ES7 spec-compliant `String.prototype.padStart` shim.
+An ES2017 spec-compliant `String.prototype.padStart` shim.
 Invoke its "shim" method to shim `String.prototype.padStart` if it is unavailable.

 This package implements the [es-shim API](https://github.com/es-shims/api) interface.
-It works in an ES3-supported environment and complies with the [spec proposal](https://github.com/tc39/proposal-string-pad-start-end).
+It works in an ES3-supported environment and complies with the [spec](https://github.com/tc39/ecma262/pull/581).

 Most common usage:
 ```js